Anderson localization of walking droplets: Localized statistics

 To contextualize the distinct walker behavior, we compared their statistics to those arising from a `waveless' particle that evolves classically according to $m \ddot{\bm{x}}_\mathrm{p}(t)=-\nabla V(\bm{x}_\mathrm{p})$, and a quantum particle governed by Schr\"odinger's equation, $\mathrm{i} \hbar \Psi_t (\bm{x},t)=-\hbar^2 \nabla^2 \Psi/2m+V(\bm{x}) \Psi$, where $m$ is the particle mass and $\Psi$ the wave function.
 The particles were subject to a random potential of the same form as the experimental bottom topography, $V(\bm{x})=-\kappa ( H(\bm{x})-\max H(\bm{x}) )$, up to a re-scaling constant, $\kappa$.
-Anderson localization is unique because the particles become effectively trapped in the weak-disorder limit\cite{MullerDelande2011Andersontheory} (Supplementary Information, Quantum localization).
+Anderson localization is unique because the particles become effectively trapped \reply{when the potential is sufficiently disordered but weak relative to the particle's kinetic energy}\cite{MullerDelande2011Andersontheory} (\ref{sec:SI_quantum_localization}, Quantum Localization).
 In our simulations, we thus adjusted the constant $\kappa$ and the initial particle energy to ensure that the total energy was larger than the background potential.
 For the waveless particles, we also matched the average speed to that in our experiments.
-The effect of the wave damper along the border of the heterogeneous region was modeled through a confining potential for the waveless particle, and Dirichlet boundary conditions in the quantum simulations (Supplementary Information, Simulations).
+The effect of the wave damper along the border of the heterogeneous region was modeled through a confining potential for the waveless particle, and Dirichlet boundary conditions in the quantum simulations (\ref{sec:SI_simulations}, Simulations, \ref{sec:SI_quantum_localization}, Quantum Localization).